 Social Media Survival Tips for Children (Parents read here:)

-- delay the use of all social media for as long as possible - the bottom line is the best protection is abstinence.
+- Delay the use of all social media for as long as possible - the bottom line is the best protection is abstinence.
 Maintain that for as long as you can.

-- do not be fooled by social media platforms that claim their content is only temporary.
+- Do not be fooled by social media platforms that claim their content is only temporary.
 All content online can be copied and reposted elsewhere.

-- after introducing or allowing social media - set limits.
+- After introducing or allowing social media - set limits.
 Count the number of friends your child has in real life and set their online social media limit to that number.
 Sounds shocking but you have to start somewhere.
 Ask for justification to have more friends.

-- use the strongest privacy settings to restrict unlimited access (viewing) to your child's profile
+- Use the strongest privacy settings to restrict unlimited access (viewing) to your child's profile.

-- follow the adults guide to social media use (see below)
+- Follow the adults guide to social media use (see below).

-- check the photos and videos on your child's device.
+- Check the photos and videos on your child's device.
 Go through what is appropriate and what is not.
-Delete everything that you do not want the entire school to see
+Delete everything that you do not want the entire school to see.

-- avoid entirely the publication of solo selfies, solo (bathroom / bedroom) mirror selfies etc. They are too easy to photoshop inappropriately.
+- Avoid entirely the publication of solo selfies, solo (bathroom/bedroom) mirror selfies etc. They are too easy to photoshop inappropriately.
 Group shots are better.
-They are harder to photoshop to use later should someone want to take your child's photos and use them inappropriately
+They are harder to photoshop to use later should someone want to take your child's photos and use them inappropriately.

-Survival guide for Adults
+Survival Guide for Adults

-- remember you are "on stage"
+- Remember you are "on stage" when on social media.

-- once your content is digital and you publish it on ANY social media platform, it can (and most likely will) go everywhere.
+- Once your content is digital and you publish it on ANY social media platform, it can (and most likely will) go everywhere.
 Use social media with the understanding that everything you put online will go everywhere and be seen by everyone.

-- do not make yourself vulnerable to blackmail or coercion of any kind.
+- Do not make yourself vulnerable to blackmail or coercion of any kind.
 Content uploaded online can be deemed "fair use" for everyone to see and share.
 There is no presumed privacy.

-- do not consider your privacy settings as a vault door - consider them a screen door at best.
+- Do not consider your privacy settings as a vault door - consider them a screen door at best.

-Social media is serious business.
-It is de riguer for every company on the planet to have a social media presence.
+It is common for every company on the planet to have a social media presence.
 These companies then go on to pay people to conduct and manage their social media presence.
 Your child is most likely not one of these professionals.
 They are most likely not trained.
 Unlike the corporate professionals they most likely to do not "manage" their profiles and connections.
 They learn to use social media by trial and error.
 Some errors made on social media cannot be taken back.
 A personal, intimate, confidential photo even accidentally uploaded to a social media profile can harm the very public reputation of your child.
 It has been our experience that this very personal exposure can be devastating for the victim.
 It can change the lives of the both the child and the parent(s) alike.
 Take steps today to limit your child's exposure.

 The idea that more is better is a commercial social media ambition.
 For purely economic reasons companies want as many "followers" and "friends" as possible.
 This ambition or goal to have as many "friends" as possible is not reasonable.
 While is certainly attainable to have 200, 500 or even 1000 friends, connections and followers the pressure that number creates would be substantial.